tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 ### 3.1 The Brand Concept: LinkedIn as a Learning Network

-Ok so the world of work is changing.
-We need a new model and a new voice for LinkedIn.
-To recap: we need a brand idea for LinkedIn that works for consumers, employers, job seekers and advertisers.

-Learning is the one thing that your employer can't take away from you.

 If anyone has the opportunity to come to the table with a fresh POV on the future of work it's LinkedIn.
 We need a new idea for what work can be that energizes people and also prepares for the biggest skills shift we've ever seen.

+And we need a model that energizes and speaks to employers, employees, gig workers and advertisers.

-LinkedIn: not a social network, not a professional network - a ***learning network***.
+> LinkedIn: not a social network, not a professional network - a ***learning network***.

 In an age of meaningless meetings and doomscrolling, LinkedIn is the antidote.
-A fresh, thoughtful approach for everyone (employers, employees, advertisers) to re-engage with the world of work in a way that empowers the individual and prepares everyone for the AI-future that is looming.
+A fresh, thoughtful approach for everyone (employers, employees, advertisers) to re-engage with the world of work in a way that empowers the individual, frames personal growth as engaging and valuable and prepares everyone for the AI-future that is looming.

+The magic here is that LinkedIn is already the best place for learning.
+I took the time to re-orient my feed from old connections to people I actually wanted to follow and now my LinkedIn feed is higher signal to noise than Twitter, Threads, Bluesky and the rest of em.

-Why it works: Leverages LinkedIn's advantage of real networks and real utility.
+And this leverages LinkedIn's advantage - they're a network centered around real people, and providing real utility.
+This is the reason to believe.

 It's good for everyone:

-* Good for LinkedIn: stronger brand position
+* Good for LinkedIn: stronger brand position, clearer unified purpose across feed, profile, recruiting and learning
-* Good for employers: employers who invest in employee learning do better: https://www.guild.com/why-now/
+* Good for employers: employers who invest in employee learning do better
 * Good for employees: a positive vision of social media and professional networking

-*Note: yes I am aware that LinkedIn Learning is a thing but it's somewhat marginalized.
-It's not in the app navigation and I never see it in my feed.
-This is a vision for all of LinkedIn, that includes LinkedIn Learning but is more than just that*.
+*Note: this is more than a vision for LinkedIn Learning, this is a vision for LinkedIn as a whole.
+It elevates learning as a thing that happens in and with your community whether you're in the feed, in groups, applying for jobs or engaging with learning.*

 ### 3.2 How This Comes to Life

+The best narrative strategy drives more than just marketing - it creates a north star for the whole organization.

+Here's how I could see this coming to life:

+Marketing:
+* A new brand marketing campaign centered around LinkedIn as a learning network.
-Brand marketing: don't become a product manager, become better at building mobile platforms.
-Don't become a marketing manager, become someone who knows how to conduct market research.
+* A marketing campaign centered around learning journeys, not careers (*"Don't become a marketing manager, become someone who knows how to run user research"*)
+* A GTM motion that leverages communities of practice - not building your audience, but finding your people
+* Show the magic: show the most transformative posts in the feed and frame them as learning moments

+Product:
+* A north star for the LinkedIn feed around what a "good" post is.
+Centering value around learning.
+* New ways for people to share their courses and learning journeys on their profile
+* New tools for course providers and education platforms to hook into LinkedIn
+*

+Revenue:
+*
+*

-For employers: ways to show off their learning opportunities For workers: provides positive ways to engage deeply with the LinkedIn platform For gig workers: a reason to engage
+Ultimately I think this gives a positive frame for people to engage with LinkedIn and a positive frame for companies to engage with LinkedIn.
-Recruiting product:
-LinkedIn learning:
-LinkedIn Groups:
-LinkedIn feed: anchored around curriculums

 ### 3.3 Future Concepts